Research

 • Spatial and Spatio-Temporal Data Processing

-Research in this area is focused on spatial and spatio-temporal data mining with the aim of facilitating decision making in fields such as facility location, competitive-collaborative marketing, vehicle traffic management, urban planning, touristic development, medicine, epidemiology, and the study of social interactions.
-We develop algorithms and data structures to extract meaningful non-explicit information from the spatial databases.
-As experts in the area of Computational Geometry and the use of the GPU, and facing the challenge of the Big Data, we seek efficient solutions which usually are, totally or partially, obtained in parallel.
+Research in this area is focused on spatial and spatiotemporal data mining with the aim of facilitating decision-making in fields such as facility location, competitive-collaborative marketing, vehicle traffic management, urban planning, touristic development, medicine, epidemiology, and the study of social interactions.
+We develop algorithms and data structures to extract meaningful non-explicit information from spatial databases.
+As experts in the area of Computational Geometry and the use of the GPU, and facing the challenge of Big Data, we seek efficient solutions which usually are, totally or partially, obtained in parallel.